alfa23/pp04-xbox-anticipator/README.md

 - Create a new, blank **Django Project**

-    - Create new project: 'gastropub'
+    - Create new project: 'anticipator'
-    - Create new app: 'reservation'
+    - Create new app: 'xbox'
-    - Add 'reservation' to the installed apps in settings.py
+    - Add 'xbox' to the installed apps in settings.py
     - Migrate all new changes to the database
     - Run the server to test